Icenium/icenium-cli/docs/man_pages/publishing/appmanager.md

 ------|-------
 General |`$ appbuilder appmanager upload <Platform>`

 Builds and uploads your application to AppManager.
-You must run the `appmanager upload` command with a related command that specifies the target mobile platform.
+You must run the `appmanager upload` command with a command extension that specifies the target mobile platform.
 <% if(isConsole && isMobileWebsite) { %>
 WARNING: This command is not applicable to mobile website projects.
 To view the complete help for this command, run `$ appbuilder help appmanager upload`
 <% } %>
 <% if((isConsole && (isNativeScript || isCordova)) || isHtml) { %>
 ### Attributes

-`<Platform>` is a related command that extends the appmanager command.
-You can run the following related commands.
+`<Platform>` extends the appmanager command.
+You can set the following values for this attribute.
 * `android` - Builds the project for Android and uploads the binary to Telerik AppManager.
 * `ios` - Builds the project for iOS and uploads the binary to Telerik AppManager.
 * `wp8` - Builds the project for Windows Phone and uploads the binary to Telerik AppManager.